This interactive dashboard provides a summary analysis of assessment and local economic data.

 The taxing authority (school, city, fire districts, etc.) establishes the tax rate based on the budgetary requirements needed to appropriately fund the services provided within their jurisdiction.

-The collection authority (Collector’s Office) is responsible for collecting the amount of tax assigned to each property owner.
+The collection authority (Collector of Revenue’s Office) is responsible for collecting the amount of tax assigned to each property owner.